Capture-It/Capture-It/README.md

 ## Five stories:
 As a user, I want to select one or more of your random high-resolution images.
 As a user, I want to add my own photos to your website.
-As a user, I want to see other users' photos with information (eg. title, description) and interact with it.
+As a user, I want to see other users' photos with information (eg. title, description) and interact with them.
 As a user, I want to decide whether to share my photos or not with other users.
 As a user, I want to update or delete my photos.